Chemistry MS

 *

-In the Fall quarter, complete one course in one of the major areas: Analytical, Inorganic, Organic, Physical, or Polymer Chemistry.
+In the Fall quarter, complete one course in one of the major areas: Analytical, Biological, Inorganic, Organic, Physical, or Polymer Chemistry.

 In the Winter and Spring quarters, complete two other sequence courses in the major area.
-For the Physical Chemistry major area, CHEM 554 OR CHEM 752 can replace CHEM 557, CHEM 558 or CHEM 555.

 SUGGESTED OPTIONS: major area electives and non-major area sequence electives not previously taken, CHEM 997 (Research, up to 9.0 credits).